AntonioMacaronio/cs180-webpages/README.md

-# CS184 Project Webpage Repo
+# CS180 Project Webpage Repo

-The goal of this repo is to provide a template from which students can host CS184 project writeups.
+The goal of this repo is to provide a template from which students can host CS180 project writeups.
+CS180 is UC Berkeley's Introduction to Computer Vision and Computational Photography class.

 ## Enabling Github Pages